mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

 ```

 _Note: you will need to manually enable the `lorem-bot` process in your
 Heroku app.
-You can do so on the Resources tab_
+You can do so on the Resources tab._

 ## Conclusion

 In less than 15 minutes we managed to create and deploy a chat application
 with a simple bot.
-This shows the power and ease of use of RethinkDB because
+This shows the power and ease of use of RethinkDB.
-the ability to subscribe to queries make it natural and easy to build a reactive
+The ability to subscribe to queries makes it natural and easy to build a reactive
 app and interact with Socket.io.
-Further, Heroku makes deployment a breeze and
+Further, Heroku makes deployment a breeze, and
-with the RethinkDB Cloud addon you will never have to do the tedious work of
+with the RethinkDB Cloud add-on you will never have to do the tedious work of
 managing a database server yourself.